MicrosoftDocs/dynamics-365-unified-operations-public/articles/human-resources/hr-admin-troubleshooting-integration.md

 Ensure that you are mapping to the correct legal entities.
-Legal entity syncing is not part of the default template, so it is expected that each legal entity that is present in Talent and Common Data Service is also present in Finance.
+Legal entity syncing is not part of the default template, so it is expected that each legal entity that is present in Human Resources and Common Data Service is also present in Finance.
 Also, make sure that you are selecting the correct legal entities for the associated Connection Set.